 Hypochlorous is the most effective disinfectant in the chlorine family available.
 It’s highly reactive with any microorganism that it can oxidise, and damages the cell membrane, quickly penetrating the cell.

 This results in an osmotic overload (put simply, a chemical imbalance of a cell) which means the cell cannot keep its structure, becomes vulnerable to attack and the hypochlorous reacts with cell proteins and nucleic acid.
-That’s why it’s so effective against the likes of the norovirus, E. coli, MRSA and Listeria.
+That’s why it’s so effective against the likes of coronavirus, norovirus, E. coli, MRSA and Listeria.

 As the process works on a molecular level this means that microorganisms are unable to build up resistance, something which can occur with chemical disinfectants.